 “Now, get this, you double-crossing chimpanzee: There ain’t going to be any interview and there ain’t going to be any story.
 And that certified check of yours is leaving with me in twenty minutes.
 I wouldn’t cover the burning of Rome for you if they were just lighting it up.
 If I ever lay my two eyes on you again, I’m gonna walk right up to you and hammer on that monkeyed skull of yours ’til it rings like a Chinese gong!” —Hildy Johnson

 In this Howard Hawkes film, Hildy Johnson (Rosalind Russell in some of the greatest hats you’ve ever seen) is done with the newspaper business.
-She is getting married and wants to be a full-time wife and mother.
+She’s getting married and wants to be a full-time wife and mother.
 Her ex-husband (Cary Grant), who happens to be her editor, is not willing to let her go (both from the job and his life).
 The dialogue is brilliant and spoken at lightning speed.
-This film also marked the beginning of a Hollywood tradition of showing the conflict for women in deciding between love/marriage and professional careers.
+This film also marked the beginning of a Hollywood tradition that shows the conflict for women in deciding between love/marriage and professional careers.

 Norma Rae (1979)